St Marys Saints: Back in Topflight State Footy

 In 2003 the club went in a new direction and joined the Penrith Panthers in a joint venture merging into one Club known as the St Marys/Penrith Cougars.
 Together they entered a team in the Jim Beam Cup and Premier League competition.
 The joint venture in the Jim Beam Cup only lasted until the end of the 2005 season with the Premier League venture finishing up a year later when the club was forced to withdraw its support because of the massive increase in poker machine tax and smoking restrictions.
 In spite of that the Junior League continues to become stronger especially over the past 10 years winning a record 11 Premierships in 2004 and again in 2007.
 On 26 September 2016, St Marys made the Ron Massey Cup Grand Final against Mount Pritchard Mounties but lost the match 36–16.
 On 24 September 2017, St Marys defeated Mounties to win the Sydney Shield competition in the grand final.
 In 2018, St Marys made the Ron Massey Cup grand final against defending premiers the Wentworthville Magpies but were defeated 38–4.
-In the 2019 Ron Massey Cup season, St Mary's made the grand final against Wentworthville in a rematch from the previous seasons decider.
-St Mary's would again lose in the grand final by a score of 32-14 at Leichhardt Oval.

-On 4 September 2022, St Mary's won the 2022 Sydney Shield competition, defeating Brothers Penrith 36-12 in the grand final.
-On 3 September 2023, St Mary's defeated Wentworthville 40-12 to win the Ron Massey Cup Grand Final.

-On 13 September 2025, St Mary's defeated Wentworthville in the 2025 Ron Massey Cup grand final.
+In the 2019 Ron Massey Cup season, St Marys made the grand final against Wentworthville in a rematch from the previous seasons decider.
+St Marys would again lose in the grand final by a score of 32-14 at Leichhardt Oval.
+On 4 September 2022, St Marys won the 2022 Sydney Shield competition, defeating Brothers Penrith 36-12 in the grand final.
+On 3 September 2023, St Marys defeated Wentworthville 40-12 to win the Ron Massey Cup Grand Final.
+On 13 September 2025, St Marys defeated Wentworthville in the 2025 Ron Massey Cup grand final.